rubyworks/smeagol/README.md

 ## CUSTOMIZING

 Of course, you want to customize your site to suit your style.
-To do this you need to setup your wiki repo with some Smeagol support files.
-You can use the `init` command to have Smeagol put the default files in place.
+To do this you need to add some Smeagol support files.
+Use the `init` command to have Smeagol put the default files in place.

     $ cd path/to/wiki
     $ smeagol init